rafaelkendy/text-animation-svg/README.md

 https://codepen.io/rafaelkendy/pen/PNXyEw

 GUI:
-- Change color of the particles.
+- Color of the particles.
-- Change the starting point of the animation.
+- Starting point of the animation.
-- Change the shape between polygon or circle.
+- Polygon or circle.
+- Drop Shadow.
+- Cast light.
+- Spotlight.